Aslam Pahalwan

-Muhammad Aslam (اسلم پہلوان; 14 January 1927 – 7 January 1989), popularly known as Aslam Pahalwan was a Pakistani professional wrestler and World Heavyweight Champion in professional wrestling.
+Muhammad Aslam (اسلم پہلوان; 14 January 1927 – 7 January 1989), popularly known as Aslam Pahalwan, was a Pakistani professional wrestler and World Heavyweight Champion in professional wrestling.
 He was ranked as the world's No.9 by Wrestling Revue "Official Wrestling Ratings in December 1968.
-In Europe and America, he had wrestled as the All-India-Champion.
+In Europe and America, he had wrestled as the All-India Champion.
 His son Jhara Pahalwan was also a wrestler.

 Professional wrestling career

 Aslam Pahalwan started his wrestling career as the pupil of Hamida Pahalwan and the Great Gama.
 He started wrestling during the 1940s.
 He used to train three times a day doing mostly Pahalwani exercises like the Indian style pushups called dands and squats known as baithaks in the local language as well as some other exercises to increase his strength, stamina and flexibility.
 To maintain his body weight after a strenuous workout, he used to eat nutritious and high-calorie diet.
 It is said that he used to eat an entire goat during a single meal.

 He started his career by participating in tournaments held mostly in the Punjab region, but he also competed in games held in other parts of India.
 His first wrestling match was in Amritsar against Bala Pahalwan of India, whom he defeated in ninety seconds.
 He also defeated Niranjan Singh in Patiala in less than two minutes.
 During the pre-independence days, the Maharaja of Patiala used to sponsor a wrestling championship in his princely state each year, during the Islamic month of Moharram.
 During one such tournament, Aslam defeated Puran Singh in a final showdown.

 After the independence of Pakistan in 1947, Aslam settled in Lahore, Pakistan, where he defeated Kala Pahalwan and Aslam Mohni Wala.
 In 1951, Aslam defeated Younus Pahalwan (also known as Younus Gujranwala of Gujranwala) for the title of Rustam-e-Punjab.
 He was officially declared Rustam-i-Punjab (Champion of Punjab) in Minto Park, Lahore.

-After becoming the champion of Punjab, he wrestled and defeated the 1939 International Wrestling Australia (IWA) Heavyweight Champion, George Pencheff, who were operating throughout India during the early 1950s.
+Aslam was a bridge between traditional kushti and pro wrestling, inspiring future generations in Pakistan.
+After becoming the champion of Punjab, he wrestled and defeated the 1939 International Wrestling Australia (IWA) Heavyweight Champion, George Pencheff, who was operating throughout India during the early 1950s.
 In 1953, he won the Commonwealth Championship.
 Aslam then issued challenges to wrestlers all over the world and announced a reward of 100,000 rupees to any wrestler who could beat him.
 In a challenge match, Aslam defeated Indian wrestler Tarlok Singh at the National Stadium in Karachi in the second round.
 In Nairobi, Kenya in 1953, he defeated Mahinder Singh.
 Aslam is best remembered for defeating the European Heavyweight Champion and former World Champion, Bert Assirati in Bombay, India on 3 June 1954.
 In 1957, he traveled to the Far East.
 Aslam defeated a wrestler calling himself King Kong and Sheik Wadi Ayuob.
 Aslam later defeated Tiger Sucha Singh and Joginder Singh at the National Stadium in Karachi in a challenge match.
 In May 1962, he defeated King Kong Czaja and Lofty Binnie of New Zealand in Karachi.